ArogyaReddy/AI-Playwright-Framework/notes/github-code-tracking.md

 1. If I logged into github, it shows the page correctly

 2. If I logged out in github, it shows 404 page

+Okay, this is a new and very different error message, and it gives us a very strong clue!

+You made the repository public, and now the error is: `remote: Permission to ArogyaReddy/AI-Playwright-Framework.git denied to KrismithReddy12.` `fatal: unable to access 'https://github.com/ArogyaReddy/AI-Playwright-Framework.git/': The requested URL returned error: 403`

+**Analysis of the New Error:**

+1.  **"Repository not found" is GONE:** This is progress!
+Because the repository is now public, Git can _find_ it.
+2.  **New Error: Permission Denied (403):** The `403` error means "Forbidden."
+You have permission to see the repository (because it's public), but you're being denied permission to _push_ (write) to it.
+3.  **The Key: `denied to KrismithReddy12`**: This is the most important part.
+Your local Git client is trying to push to the `ArogyaReddy/AI-Playwright-Framework` repository as the GitHub user **`KrismithReddy12`**.

+**The Problem:**

+Your local Git setup is configured to use the GitHub credentials/identity of `KrismithReddy12`.
+However, the repository `AI-Playwright-Framework` is under the `ArogyaReddy` GitHub account.

+Unless `KrismithReddy12` has been explicitly added as a collaborator with write permissions to the `ArogyaReddy/AI-Playwright-Framework` repository, `KrismithReddy12` will not be allowed to push to it, even if it's public.
+Pushing changes is a write operation.

+**Solutions:**

+You have two main ways to fix this:

+**Option 1: Ensure Git Uses Your `ArogyaReddy` GitHub Credentials (Recommended if `ArogyaReddy` is your primary account for this project)**

+Your Git client is likely using cached credentials for `KrismithReddy12`.
+You need to clear these and force Git to use the credentials for `ArogyaReddy`.

+- **Action - Clear Cached Credentials and Re-authenticate:**

+  1.  **Clear Git Credentials from your OS Credential Manager:**

+      - **macOS (which you are using):**
+        - Open "Keychain Access" (search for it in Spotlight).
+        - In Keychain Access, search for `github.com`.
+        - You should find one or more "internet password" entries related to `github.com`.
+Select them and delete them.
+This will remove the cached credentials for `KrismithReddy12` (and any other GitHub accounts).
+      - **Windows:** Use the "Credential Manager" (search for it in the Start Menu).
+Look under "Windows Credentials" or "Generic Credentials" for entries related to `git:https://github.com` or `github.com` and remove them.
+      - **Linux:** The method varies.
+Git might store credentials in `~/.git-credentials` if you're using the `store` helper, or it might use `libsecret` or `gnome-keyring`.
+Deleting `~/.gitconfig` entries related to credential helpers or clearing them from the OS keyring might be necessary.

+  2.  **Attempt the Push Again:**
+      ```sh
+      git push -u origin main
+      ```
+  3.  **Authentication Prompt:** Git should now prompt you for a username and password because it no longer has cached credentials.
+      - For **Username**, enter: `ArogyaReddy`
+      - For **Password**, use a **Personal Access Token (PAT)** that you generate from the `ArogyaReddy` GitHub account.
+Make sure this PAT has the `repo` scope.
+(We discussed generating a PAT in the previous step when we thought the repo was private).

+**Option 2: Add `KrismithReddy12` as a Collaborator on the `ArogyaReddy` Repository**

+If you intend to use the `KrismithReddy12` GitHub account to push to this repository owned by `ArogyaReddy`, then `ArogyaReddy` needs to grant `KrismithReddy12` collaborator access.

+- **Action (to be performed by the `ArogyaReddy` GitHub account):**
+  1. Log in to GitHub as `ArogyaReddy`.
+  2. Go to the `ArogyaReddy/AI-Playwright-Framework` repository.
+  3. Click on "Settings" (for the repository, not account settings).
+  4. In the left sidebar, click "Collaborators and teams" (or just "Collaborators").
+  5. Click the "Add people" button.
+  6. Enter `KrismithReddy12` in the search box and select the user.
+  7. Choose a role for `KrismithReddy12` (usually "Write" or "Maintain" if they need to push).
+  8.  `KrismithReddy12` will receive an invitation via email or on GitHub, which they must accept.
+  9. Once accepted, `KrismithReddy12` (the identity your Git is currently using) will have permission to push.

+---

+**Recommendation:**

+**Use Option 1 if `ArogyaReddy` is the GitHub account you intend to use for this project.** This ensures your local Git identity matches the repository ownership and intent.
+Clearing out the incorrect cached `KrismithReddy12` credentials and re-authenticating as `ArogyaReddy` (using a PAT) is the cleanest way.

+If you intentionally want `KrismithReddy12` to contribute, then Option 2 is valid, but Option 1 is usually what people want when they encounter this specific "permission denied to <different_username>" error.

+The key is that your local Git client's authenticated identity (`KrismithReddy12`) must have write permission to the remote repository (`ArogyaReddy/AI-Playwright-Framework.git`).